-- Some way to get questions answered quickly-search capability or a FAQ link.
+- Some way to get questions answered quickly-search capability or an FAQ link.

-- Encryption whenever you ask for anything beyond email address, especially a donation website.
+- Encryption whenever you ask for anything beyond an email address, especially a donation website.

 - A call to action.
 Make the ask!
 Request charitable donations, volunteers, and gifts-in-kind.